Home Ownership for Everyone

 Lawn Care for Senior Homeowners

-Do you know of a senior homeowner, age 65 or over in need of help with lawn care?
+Do you know of a senior homeowner, age 65 or over in need of assistance with lawn care?
 Revival provides free of charge lawn care to senior homeowners on a fixed budget to help them age in place.

 Black Home Ownership Rates